akonkia/caMeL/README.md

-caMeL - chemometrics applied machine learning interface
+caMeL - a chemometrics applied machine learning interface

 Notes on the caMeL app: